codefresh-io/cap-docs.codefresh.io/_docs/quick-start/ci-quickstart/create-ci-pipeline.md

 	lightbox="true"
 	file="/images/quick-start/quick-start-ci/create-ci-project.png"
 	url="/images/quick-start/quick-start-ci/create-ci-project.png"
-	alt="Create project for pipeline"
+	alt="Create project for CI pipeline"
-	caption="Create project for pipeline"
+	caption="Create project for CI pipeline"
 	max-width="70%"
 %}

-  You now have a new project and can create your first pipeline.
+  You now have a new project and can create your CI first pipeline.

 {:start="6"}
 1. Continue with [Create and run the CI pipeline](#create-and-run-the-ci-pipeline).

-### Create and run the CI pipeline
+### Create and run CI pipeline
 Create a CI pipeline to clone the Git repo and build the Docker image.
 The pipeline includes just two steps:
   * A [`git-clone`]({{site.baseurl}}/docs/pipelines/steps/git-clone/) step to check out the code.